tbaghfalaki/TSJM/Exam1.md

 ```
 library(TSJM)
 ```
-Generating summary statistics

-Loading data of the package:
+Loading the data from the package includes both longitudinal data in long format and survival data.
+It's essential to ensure that the same subject (ID) is present in both datasets.

 ```
 data(dataLong)